m3db/m3/docs/how_to/query.md

 ## ID generation

-The default generation scheme for IDs is unfortunately prone to collisions, but is left as is for back-compat reasons.
-It is suggested to set the ID generation scheme to one of either "quoted" or "prepend_meta".
-Quoted generation scheme yields the most human-readable IDs, whereas Prepend_Meta is better for more compact IDS, or if tags are expected to contain non-ASCII characters.
+The default generation scheme for IDs is unfortunately prone to collisions, but remains the default for backwards compatibility reasons.
+It is suggested to set the ID generation scheme to one of either `quoted` or `prepend_meta`. `quoted` generation scheme yields the most human-readable IDs, whereas `prepend_meta` is better for more compact IDS, or if tags are expected to contain non-ASCII characters.
 To set the ID generation scheme, add the following to your coordinator configuration yaml file:

 ```yaml
 tagOptions:
   idScheme: <name>
 ```

-As an example of how these schemes generate tags, consider a series with the following 4 tags, `[{"t1":v1}, {t2:"v2"}, {t3:v3}, {t4:v4}]`.
+As an example of how these schemes generate IDs, consider a series with the following 4 tags, `[{"t1":v1}, {t2:"v2"}, {t3:v3}, {t4:v4}]`.
 The following is an example of how different schemes will generate IDs.

 ```